 ODW will not approve water line extensions, etc. unless there is sufficient source capacity.
-If there is insufficient source capacity, ODW staff should return the project unapproved, with a statement that it may be resubmitted with documented provisions of an acceptable source that meets drinking water standards.
+If there is insufficient source capacity, ODW staff should return the project unapproved, with a statement that it may be resubmitted with documented provision of adequate source capacity in compliance with Part III of the Regulations.